sthaha/prometheus-operator/Documentation/user-guides/webhook.md

 and `v1beta1` versions.

-The following example is a patch for the `alertmanagerconfigs.monitoring.coreos.com` CRD to configure the conversion webhook.
+The following example is a patch for the `alertmanagerconfigs.monitoring.rhobs` CRD to configure the conversion webhook.

 ```json